-Date Version Description October 2021 2.0 2.0 IP Manager options changed for the updated Sapphire wizard.
+Date Version Description December 2021 3.0 Updated the SDK version numbers.
+Updated the IP Manager Configuration Wizard description for new configuration options.
+Added instructions for using the Ti60 F225 Development Board and example design.
+Updated instructions for Eclipse global environment variables.
+Explained new Efinity Programmer feature for programming a flash device with a combined user bitstream and application binary.
+Updated register map.
+Updated the API Reference for new driver support.
+October 2021 2.1 Corrected incomplete instructions for copying a user binary to flash.
+(DOC-576) October 2021 2.0 IP Manager options changed for the updated Sapphire wizard.
 (DOC-544) Updated the address map.
 (DOC-544) Updated the example design description for the new features in the design.
 (DOC-544) New simulation instructions.
 (DOC-544) New instructions for changing the bootloader RAM size.
 (DOC-544) Changed the EfxApb3Example, EfxAxi4Example, and userInterruptDemo example descriptions.
 (DOC-544) Changed the TX pin number for the instructions on setting up a USB-to- UART module.
 (DOC-544) When using the Soft Debug Tap option, the IP Manager connects the pins for you.
 (DOC-544) Described the pins needed to connect an FTDI cable to the Trion® T120 BGA324 Development Board when using the Soft Debug Tap option.
 (DOC-544) August 2021 1.1 Corrected typo in example design name in topics describing Eclipse and OpenOCD (EfxAxi4Example instead of EfxAxiExample).
 (DOC-517) July 2021 1.0 Initial release.